roopikarisam/roopikarisam.github.io/research.md

     btn_class: "btn--inverse"
   - image_path: /assets/images/visualizing-migration.jpg
     title: "Additional Contributions"
-    excerpt: "A collection of my other scholarship addressesing the relationship between media and migration, including selfie-taking practices of migrants and using social media for advocacy and activism"
+    excerpt: "A collection of my other scholarship addressing the relationship between media and migration, including the situated nature of migration data and selfie-taking practices of refugees"
     url: "/more-media-migration"
     btn_label: "Read More"
     btn_class: "btn--inverse"